 Most financial aid at UCSB is only available to California residents based on demonstrated financial need.
 To be considered for financial aid, students must fill out the scholarships section of the UC application as well as submit a financial aid application (either the FAFSA or the CA Dream Act Application).
 Current UCSB students will also have access to an exclusive scholarship search engine called Scholarship Universe.
 Please refer to UCSB’s Office of Financial Aid and Scholarships website for more information.

 UC Santa Barbara does not review unsolicited transcripts, letters of recommendation, or supplemental material for general admission.
-We will only use the UC application submitted in November to make our decision.
+We will only use the submitted UC application to make our decision.
 To get a better understanding of our admissions selection process please see our Freshman Eligibility and Selection page.

 Students applying to a major in the College of Creative Studies will be required to submit a supplemental application, which may include letters of recommendation, in addition to the UC application.